 That having said, it should be noted that the ignition performs well under low voltage conditions.
 And often if the engine cuts out, it's in fact the coil not producing a spark any longer rather than the ignition stopping to work.

 5 Initial Setup

-- Bring the pistons into TDC position. - Turn the S-marked Magnet close to the sensor. - Take care that the magnets in the disk are approximately in the same height as the sensor, see figure 3 on page 8.
+- Bring the piston into TDC position. - Turn the S-marked Magnet close to the sensor.

 Initial Setup